 A common misconception is that people who seem “tired of listening” are rude, lazy, or uncaring.
 In reality, the opposite is true, especially for people with hearing loss.
 For the average person, listening fatigue is an all-too-common occurrence after a long day of meetings, or too much time spent multitasking while listening to music or other audio recordings.
-However, for people with hearing loss, listening fatigue can set in faster and more profoundly, due to the extra concentration needed to reap lips, or strain to hear words - in person or recorded.
-Their eyes and ears are constantly working overtime to hear and understand noise and speech and that can be, well, downright exhausting.
+However, for people with hearing loss, listening fatigue can set in faster and more profoundly, due to the extra concentration needed to read lips, or strain to hear words - in person or recorded.
+Their eyes and ears are constantly working overtime to hear and understand speech and that can be, well, downright exhausting.

 What causes listening fatigue?

 Listening fatigue may be linked to how people mentally perceive sound.
 It could also be associated with the way we listen to sound in the digital age.
 For example, people often wear headphones or earbuds to listen to speech and music privately - and to enjoy some personal space, even when in public - but doing so can create pressure chambers within the eardrums, reducing sound waves and encouraging listeners to crank up the volume.
 And the louder the sounds get, the poorer their quality becomes, and more straining and fatigue is experienced.

 Sensory overload is also associated with listening fatigue, even for those who are not actively listening to any particular sound.
 For example, people who work in loud environments, like construction sites, might find it hard to focus on listening to those speaking to them on the job, simply because there are too many sounds in any single area, at any given time.
 Add a little mood music to the mix, and it’s no wonder that listening fatigue set in, way before it’s time to clock out.